 Azure Artifacts as PowerShell repository

 In my example, when creating a release build, the build script will query the target feed for an existing module package and version the current build based on the current published module version.
-The build will be published as a pipeline artifact and, at the publish stage, will be pushed to the target Artifacts feed.
+The build will be published as a pipeline artifact and, at the publishing stage, will be pushed to the target Artifacts feed.

 TODO